Tonks89/Tonks89.github.io/about/index.md

 Hola!
 Salut!
 Hello!
 Ciao! my name is Ana Lucia, I am a robotics engineer and science communicator enthusiast.

 I come from a small but lovely country called Honduras.
 A land of coffee, mayas, jungles, beaches, first-class reefs, corn-based delicacies, and wonderful people (or catrachos).
-Since 2011, I have been living in France following my passion for robotics.
+In 2011, I moved to France to follow my passion for robotics.
 I began by studying a master's degree in [advanced robotics](http://masteraria.irccyn.ec-nantes.fr/index.php/presentation-roba-en) at the École centrale de Nantes, a place where I did not only learn about jacobians and kinematic models, but also the art of solving problems through robots.
 Afterwards, I did a Ph.D. at [INRIA](http://www.inria.fr/en/centre/rennes) ([ANR project ENTRACTE](http://homepages.laas.fr/nmansard/entracte/index.php?n=Main.HomePage)), where I worked on designing motion controllers via machine learning techniques.
+Currently, I am living in Italy and I'm on the look for similar adventures.

 During my free time, I like writing about anything in science I find interesting, reading science fiction and fantasy stories, and playing piano :)